Great American Ball Park: Cincinnati Reds Hall of Fame and Museum

 Located on the west side of Great American Ball Park on Main Street, the Hall of Fame and Museum celebrate the Reds' past through galleries and extensive use of multimedia.
 The Hall of Fame has been in existence since 1958, but did not previously have a building.

 Rose Garden

 Adjacent to both the stadium and the Reds Hall of Fame is a rose garden that symbolizes Pete Rose's record-breaking 4,192nd hit.
 It was strategically placed here because the ball landed around this area in Riverfront Stadium.
 The garden is visible from a stairwell in the hall of fame displaying the number of balls that Rose hit.
 This was replaced with a different marker as part of the construction of the 1869 Pavilion in 2019.

+Reds-themed clock

+A 4-way Reds-themed clock sits outside the main entrance.
+The clock is red with a white trim, while the top finial is hand‑painted to resemble a baseball, and each clock face includes "Cincinnati" across the top and "Reds" along the bottom.
+The clock faces also feature Roman numerals and the iconic Reds wishbone "C" centered on each dial.
+The clock also features speakers that can play chimes hourly and a wide range of music, including Take Me Out to the Ballgame.
+Joey Votto donated the clock to the Reds and the City of Cincinnati in March 2026, just days before Opening Day.